entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 If you are not logged in, you'll be redirected to do so.
 Log in using the following credentials.
 * Username: user
 * Password: user\
-Once logged in, you will see the table widget with some generated data.
+Once logged in, you will see the table widget with generated sample data.

 ### Run the conference-form MFE